vincent-deng/verademo-github-app/README.md

 `/login` allows you to log in to your account

-`/register` allows you to create a new user account
+`/register` allows you to create a new user accountfawefawe

 `/tools` shows a tools page that shows a fortune or lets you ping a host.